lutzroeder/netron/DEVELOPMENT.md

 ## Develop the Electron app

-The start the Electron app, install [Node.js](https://nodejs.org) and run:
+To start the Electron app, install [Node.js](https://nodejs.org) and run:

 ```bash
 npm install
 npx electron .
 ```

-To debug the Electron app use [Visual Studio Code](https://code.visualstudio.com) and install the [Debugger for Chrome](https://marketplace.visualstudio.com/items?itemName=msjsdiag.debugger-for-chrome) extension, open the `./Netron` root folder and press `F5`.
+To debug the Electron app use [Visual Studio Code](https://code.visualstudio.com) and install the [Debugger for Chrome](https://marketplace.visualstudio.com/items?itemName=msjsdiag.debugger-for-chrome) extension.
+Open the `./Netron` root folder and press `F5`.
 To attach the debugger to a rendering window select the `Debug` tab and `Debug Renderer Process` before launching.

-To build full Electron app binaries to the `./build/electron` folder run:
+To build Electron release binaries to the `./build/electron` folder run:

 ```bash
 npx electron-builder --mac --linux --win